Leshoraa/Leshoraa/README.md

 </p>

 ### 💼 About Me
 - 📱 Android developer with a focus on Java & Firebase
-- 🧠 Always curious and passionate about learning and building
+- 📚 Continuously improving and expanding technical skillset
-- 🛠 Currently deepening knowledge in:
+- 🛠 Currently focusing on:
   - Java fundamentals & Android Architecture (MVVM, Jetpack)
   - PHP & MySQL for backend development
   - Python scripting & automation

 ### 🧰 Technologies I Work With
 <p>